xkhainguyen/ai-robotics-udacity/README.md

-# Artificial Intelligence for Robotics - Udacity Course by Sebastian Thrun
+## CS373: Artificial Intelligence for Robotics | Programming a Robotic Car
-## Programming a Robotic Car
+### An Udacity Course instructed by Sebastian Thrun

 ### Course Description
 Learn how to program all the major systems of a robotic car from the leader of Google and Stanford's autonomous driving teams.
 This class will teach you basic methods in Artificial Intelligence, including: probabilistic inference, planning and search, localization, tracking and control, all with a focus on robotics.
 Extensive programming examples and assignments will apply these methods in the context of building self-driving cars.